AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 # Post Processing (Travel Accels)
 **(!)
 This is optional and will error if you don't set it up or remove it.
 In fact I would suggest starting with it disabled and come back to it later.**

+**Update:** this should be coming [natively to SuperSlicer soon.](https://github.com/supermerill/SuperSlicer/pull/1858) It might be better to just wait.

 The sole purpose of this post processing script is to set accels/square corner velocity for travel moves, as it is not supported by the above accel controls.

-This should be coming natively to SuperSlicer soon.

 I use the script from Stephan*: https://github.com/Stephan3/Schnitzelslicerrepo/blob/master/superslicer/pp.py